 News and images, together with links to photo galleries of activities and events that occur throughout the year, will be published below.
-Links to Sale College facebook pages also appear on this page.
+Links to Sale College facebook pages and the school App, Tiqbiz, also appear on this page.

 Respectful Relationships is a core component of the new Victorian Curriculum.
 Sale College has been selected as a Lead School to help deliver on this part of the new curriculum.
 Find out more by going to the new Respectful Relationships page.

 The Sale College Big Band along with the Bairnsdale Secondary College Big Band performed to a packed venue on Saturday night.
 The venue was the Nicholson Pub which overlooks the river.
 Friends and family enjoyed a meal before the music started at 7.00pm.
 Each band performed a set on their own and then combined forces for an awesome Big Band sound.
 The dance floor was overflowing with people dancing.
 It was a fantastic night and was also a great fundraiser for both schools. $2000.00 was raised on the night and we received half of the money.
 Well done to Brett Glover and all of the students in the school Big Band.

 It has been an exciting week welcoming our two 3 week-old calves on Monday.
 They are a part of the Applied Learning Program 'Cows Create Careers' that 9.6 is involved with.
 Students have had to use their maths skills to prepare food and collect data on each calves growth.
 A great learning opportunity for all involved and a cute addition to the school yard!
 "I am excited to learn about all the different careers in farming" Chloe Bethune.
 "The cows are cute and playful" Chloe Baker.

 Congratulations to the Year 7&8 Boys soccer team who came runners up in the Gippsland round.
 The boys played extremely well and showed excellent school spirit.
 A big thank you to Mr. Leeson for training and taking the team to the competition.